cn0047/stash/ed/db.postgresql/README.md

 select :'dt_now';
 ````

+postgress don't like > 100 connections.
+don't store json > 2KB in json field.
+use timeouts in postgress.

 Advisory locks can be useful for locking strategies that are an awkward fit
 for the MVCC model.
 For example, a common use of advisory locks
 is to emulate pessimistic locking strategies typical of so-called “flat file”